 Northern Light Eastern Maine Medical Center added a Supplemental Staffing Unit, which provides new opportunities for nurses and helps our Medical Center respond to fluctuations in the census and changes in acuity.
-It's a good opportunity for nurses with at least one year of experience who are interested in a wide range of clinical areas to enjoy more variety in their work day.
+A great opportunity for nurses who love variety and an ever-changing environment.
 Opportunities for 8-hour and 12-hour shifts are available both day and night.